pgmoneta/pgmoneta/doc/GETTING_STARTED.md

-  -c, --config CONFIG_FILE Set the path to the pgmoneta.conf file -u, --users USERS_FILE   Set the path to the pgmoneta_users.conf file -A, --admins ADMINS_FILE Set the path to the pgmoneta_admins.conf file -d, --daemon             Run as a daemon
+  -c, --config CONFIG_FILE Set the path to the pgmoneta.conf file -u, --users USERS_FILE   Set the path to the pgmoneta_users.conf file -A, --admins ADMINS_FILE Set the path to the pgmoneta_admins.conf file -D, --directory DIRECTORY Set the directory containing all configuration files -d, --daemon             Run as a daemon
   -V, --version            Display version information -?, --help               Display help